Nigerian food lovers and Nigerians all over the world depend daily on these foods to survive.

 Here is Suya Recipe

 Yamarita is food to millions of Nigerians.
 It is a very popular Hausa food.
-Unlike several other foods that take several hours to prepare, this Nigerian food could be made in just few minutes.
+Unlike several other foods that take several hours to prepare, I could make this Nigerian food in just a few minutes.

-It is just egg-coated yams that undergo the process of frying.
+It is just egg-coated yams that undergo frying.

 18. Rice and Tomato stew

 A combination of rice and tomato stew is a popular Nigerian food.
-It is served exactly the way you see above.
+I served it exactly the way you see above.

-Most times the stew is poured on top of the rice instead of being on a separate plate.
+Most times I pour the stew on top of the rice instead of being on a separate plate.

 Lots of Nigerians eat rice and stew for dinner.

 Stew is a big word in Nigeria food-osphere.
-There are different twists to it.
+There are unique twists to it.

 Find How to make Tomato stew.